-Finally, the last example shows a good use-case for having multiple filter rules.
-To avoid the clash between the two filters you could have two rules, as shown in the below screenshot:
+Finally, the last example shows a good use-case for having multiple filters.
+To avoid the clash between the two filters you can use two rules, as shown in the below screenshot:

 Image: a filter with two rules.

-The filter is only applied if two rules are matched:
+The filter is only applied if both rules are matched: